 Applications must be made through the JeS website

-New scheme to support UK scientists with IODP-related events
+New scheme to support UK scientists with IODP-related Activities

-We are pleased to announce that the current phase of the UK IODP research programme (2020-2024) includes a new scheme to support UK scientists in the organisation of, or participation in, IODP-related workshops, sand-pits, training, outreach or other events.
+We are pleased to announce that the current phase of the UK IODP research programme (2020-2024) includes a new scheme to support UK scientists to undertake small scale IODP related activities.
+This could include but is not limited to the organisation of, or participation in, workshops, training, outreach or other events.
+Any activity that benefits UK IODP will be considered for funding.

-Applications will be accepted from individuals employed by a UK research organisation.
-Applications should include a description of the workshop that it is proposed for support by UK IODP and an explanation of its relevance to IODP.
-Eligible workshops must make use of IODP samples, data, and/or results, or involve planning for the collection of such materials.
+Applications will be accepted from individuals employed by a UK research organisation and should include a description of what the funding will be used for and an explanation of its relevance to IODP.
+Any proposed workshops must make use of IODP samples, data, and/or results, or involve planning for the collection of such materials.

 Image credit: Shuhao Xie & IODP JRSO